mockito/mockito.github.io/README.md

 # Working with site

 The site is built with Jekyll and [github.com/t413/SinglePaged](https://github.com/t413/SinglePaged) theme.
-See GitHub help on [https://help.github.com/articles/using-jekyll-with-pages/](using jekyll).
+See [GitHub help on using Jekyll](https://help.github.com/articles/using-jekyll-with-pages/).

-If you have jekyll installed type 'jekyll serve' to get started.
+If you have Jekyll installed type 'jekyll serve' to get started.